Paralegal Course Descriptions

 - Identify the legal resources related to the specific seminar topic for further exploration.

-LEGAL 299: Special Projects: Paralegal
+LEGAL 299: Special Project: Paralegal

 Credits: 1.0 to 5.0Individual projects in legal study designed to give exposure to practical problems in areas of particular interest to the student.
 Credit available with approval.
 S/U grade only.
 Prerequisite(s): Permission of department head and project approval of the dean.